kevynfg/twitter_clone/README.md

 Last challenge on this project was to make a delete button to the current logged in user only.
 And auto update on the interface about current TWEETS and FOLLOWERS, also it uses md5 cryptography by PHP.

-- Para utilizar o projeto basta seguir:
+Para utilizar o projeto basta seguir:

->Download the project files using git clone or download zip
+-Download the project files using git clone or download zip

->Install Xampp and initialize Apache and MySQL.
+-Install Xampp and initialize Apache and MySQL.

->Go to your explorer folders 'Xampp/htdocs' and paste twitter_clone inside it.
+-Go to your explorer folders 'Xampp/htdocs' and paste twitter_clone inside it.

->On your web browser, try localhost/phpmyadmin.
+-On your web browser, try localhost/phpmyadmin.
 After getting to the phpmyadmin page, you must create twitter_clone database.

->After you create it's database, create these following tables:
+-After you create it's database, create these following tables:

 create table usuarios (
     id int not null PRIMARY KEY AUTO_INCREMENT, usuario varchar(50) not null,
     email varchar(100) not null,
     senha varchar(32) not null